Rosa-Kang/nextjs-stepbystep/README.md

 🌟|getServerSideProps()|

--   the code inside this function only happens in the backend(Server) It allows us to have server side rendering ONLY.
+-   getServerSideProps() function returns an object with the 'props' property and the props normally to be sent to the page component as prop.
+The code inside this function only happens in the backend(Server) It allows us to have server side rendering ONLY.

+🌟|Dynamic url| /movies/:id

+-   then you will need to create a folder named: movies and then create a file named with square bracket [nameoftheProperty].js

+-   when you do [id].js for example, it receives only one Variable however, if you do something like below, you can put whatever queries in you url.

+-   [...id].js : catch all url